 DSPNTN is a collaboration of individuals from across the state who passionately advocate for people with Down syndrome and their families.
 This grassroots organization advocates for state and local policies that enable individuals with Down syndrome to enjoy all the rights, privileges, and opportunities available to other Tennessee residents.

 Educating the community about the extraordinary gifts those with Down syndrome bring to our lives helps build awareness in our community.
-DSAMT staff and self-advocates are frequently engaged to speak publically about Down syndrome, disabilities, inclusion or other topics that bring to light needed community supports or changes in culture.
+DSAMT staff and self-advocates are frequently engaged to speak publicly about Down syndrome, disabilities, inclusion or other topics that bring to light needed community supports or changes in culture.

 Complete the form at the bottom of this page to request a speaker.